 Subsection 4.
-The IT University stipulates and publishes the criteria for selection of applicants if there are more qualified applicants, cf. section 5, than there are places available, cf. the Order on Admission section 29.
+The IT University stipulates and publishes the criteria for selection of applicants if there are more qualified applicants, cf. section 5, than there are places available, cf. the Master's Programmes Admission Order section 11.
 The IT University publishes the criteria for selection in the IT University's admission rules on the university's website.